 For The Sauce

-Coconut milk: I use full-fat coconut milk for a rich, creamy sauce.
+- Coconut milk: I highly recommend using full-fat coconut milk because it gives a richer and creamier sauce.

 Complete information on ingredients and quantities is in the recipe card at the end of the post.